P.M.B & S.C. Limited (trading as Cardiff Bay Yacht Club)

 THE QUAY LOUNGE.

-3.3 A decision as to what is an acceptable mode of dress, in the event of a dispute, shall be determined by the senior Officer present at the time, or in their absence, by any member of the Council of Management.
+3.3 A decision as to what is an acceptable mode of dress, in the event of a dispute, shall be determined by the senior Officer present at the time, or in his absence, by any member of the Council of Management or the General Manager.
 Their decision shall be final.

-3.4 Members, guests or visitors not considered to be appropriately dressed will be asked to retire from the room in order that he/she may conform to the dress code.
-The steward/stewardess is instructed not to serve offenders.
+3.4 Members, guests or visitors not considered to be appropriately dressed will be asked to retire from the room in order that he may conform to the dress code.
+The steward is instructed not to serve offenders.

-3.7 A Flag Officer may order the bar to be closed at any time if he/she feels that it is in the best interests of the Club to do so.
+3.7 A Flag Officer or the General Manager may order the bar to be closed at any time if he feels that it is in the best interests of the Club to do so.

 3.10 Club property of any kind must not be removed from the Club administered areas under any circumstances (other than in strict emergency) without the express prior permission of the Council of Management in writing.

-3.16 Under no circumstances are fish or bait of any kind to be brought into the Clubhouse, Bridgedeck, showers or other roofed areas.
+3.15 Under no circumstances are fish or bait of any kind to be brought into the Clubhouse, Bridgedeck, showers or other roofed areas without the express prior permission in writing of the Council of Management.

 4 BOAT FAC1LITIES

-4.1 The Club will employ a “Marina Manager” and others through the offices of the Rear Commodore, accountable to the Council of Management.
-Any reference in these Rules and Bye-laws to Marina Manager will be in this context.
+4.1 The Club will employ a “Marina Charge-hand” and others through the offices of the appropriate Flag Officers, accountable to the General Manager.
+Any reference in these Rules and Byelaws to the Marina Charge-hand will be in this context.

 4.3 It is a condition precedent that all craft brought into areas which are administered by the Club, either temporary or permanently are to be insured against damage to other's property & wreck recovery in accordance with Bye-Law 7.1.